-Climate change impacts will be felt in marine systems as well as on land: one example of this is the degradation of coral reef systems by sea temperature rises, as well as as a direct result of increased CO2 concentrations leading to ocean acidification.
-Temperature rises and acidification can lead to coral bleaching, whereby the symbiotic algae on which the coral depend are killed; these can have knock-on effects on the organisms dependent on the coral for food and shelter, leading to loss of biodiversity.
+Climate change impacts will be felt in marine systems as well as on land.
+One example of this is the degradation of coral reef systems by sea temperature rises; and by increased CO2 concentrations, leading to ocean acidification.
+Temperature rises and acidification can lead to coral bleaching, whereby the symbiotic algae on which the coral depend are killed; in turn, affecting the organisms dependent on the coral for food and shelter, leading to a loss of biodiversity and damage to ecosystems.

 Cesar, Burke and Pet-Soede (2003) estimated that globally, coral reef systems support US$5.7 billion-worth of fishery activity (note that this economic estimation does not account for coral-reef dependent subsistence fishing).
-Climate change related coral reef degradation therefore has the potential for serious marine food system impact.
+Climate change related coral reef degradation, therefore, has the potential for serious marine food system impacts.